sawwheet/sawwheet.com/content/posts/principles.md

 I intend to shape my body and mind through physical and intellectual action.
 There has been limited vitality granted to me, and I will use it to grow by embracing challenge and interacting with the world.

+## Align With Nature {#align-with-nature}

+I intend to understand and align with the patterns and systems that govern our universe.
+By creating structures that mirrors these laws, I allow myself and my relationships to flow with life